-Learn what graphic design is and how it is used to convey ideas and concepts, and to enhance experiences.
-Discover the impact graphic design has on the success of individuals and businesses.
+Learn about graphic design and how it is used to convey ideas and concepts, and to enhance experiences.
+Discover the impact it has on the success of individuals and businesses.

 - [Man] At it's core, graphic design is really combining words, shapes, form, and color to communicate an idea.
 When I started out in school, I thought graphic design was about layout, and I thought great, I get to put some nice typography with some nice images and move them around on a page, and I love doing that, but the turning point with me, was when I first got into art school and one of our teachers, Lou Danziger showed us a piece that he had done, it was an American flag on a paintbrush, and all of a sudden it made sense, graphic design was about combining forms and ideas and images to make a new concept.